semaphoreci/docs/custom-ci-cd-environment-with-docker_5caf3f432c7d3a392f9ceb50.md

   -e DOCKERHUB_PASSWORD=<your-dockerhub-password> \
 ```

-Attach the created secret to your agent's to pull private images:
+Attach the created secret to your agent's properties to pull private images:

 ``` yaml
 agent: